Smartwatch: 2000s

 In the same year, Microsoft announced its SPOT smartwatch, which it released in early 2004.
 SPOT stands for Smart Personal Objects Technology, an initiative by Microsoft to personalize household electronics and other everyday gadgets.
 For instance, the company demonstrated coffee makers, weather stations, and alarm clocks featuring built-in SPOT technology.
 The device was a standalone smartwatch that offered information at a glance, in comparison to other devices that required more immersion and interaction.
 The information included weather, news, stock prices, and sports scores, and was transmitted through FM waves.
 It was accessible through a yearly subscription that cost between $39 and $59.

 The Microsoft SPOT Watch had a monochrome 90×126 pixel screen.
 Fossil, Suunto, and Tissot also sold smartwatches using SPOT technology.
 For instance, Fossil's Abacus, which was a variant of the Fossil Wrist PDA, retailed from $130 to $150.

 Sony Ericsson teamed up with Fossil and released the first watch, MBW-100, that connected to Bluetooth.
 This watch notified the user when receiving calls and text messages.
 The watch struggled to gain popularity, however, due to its exclusivity to Sony Ericsson phones.

 In 2009, Hermen van den Burg, CEO of Smartwatch and Burg Wearables, launched Burg, the first smartphone watch with its own SIM card.
 The watch was "standalone", meaning it did not require tethering to a smartphone.
 Burg received the award for the Most Innovative Product at the Canton Fair in April 2009.
-Samsung also launched their S9110 Watch Phone, which featured a 1.76 in color LCD display and was 11.98 mm thin.
+Samsung also launched their S9110 Watch Phone, which featured a 1.76 in color LCD and was 11.98 mm thick.